Guide and tips for first time visitors to Mauritius

 The best time for good weather and great deals to visit Mauritius

-Mauritius is considered a luxury travel destination, but you can find good deals and great packages if you travel outside their peak season, which is from October to early January and again during the Easter holidays.
+Mauritius is considered a luxury travel destination, but you can find good deals and great packages if you travel outside their peak seasons.
+The peak season is between October to early January and again during the Easter holidays.

 The island is prone to receive cyclones during November and April.
 Although, in all the years that we have travelled to Mauritius, we have never experienced a cyclone during these months.